smpio/kubernator/README.md

 [![GitHub closed pull requests](https://img.shields.io/github/issues-pr-closed/smpio/kubernator.svg)](https://github.com/smpio/kubernator)
 [![GitHub license](https://img.shields.io/github/license/smpio/kubernator.svg)](https://github.com/smpio/kubernator/blob/master/LICENSE)

 `Kubernator` is an alternative [Kubernetes](https://kubernetes.io) UI.
-In contrast to high-level [Kubernetes Dashboard](https://github.com/kubernetes/dashboard), `Kubernator` provides low-level control and clean view on **all** objects in a cluster with the ability to create new ones, edit and resolve conflicts.
+In contrast to high-level [Kubernetes Dashboard](https://github.com/kubernetes/dashboard), it provides low-level control and clean view on **all** objects in a cluster with the ability to create new ones, edit and resolve conflicts.
 As an entirely client-side app (like `kubectl`), it doesn't require any backend except Kubernetes API server itself, and also respects cluster's access control.

 ![Catalog: Overview](screenshots/catalog-overview.png)